mercadopago/devsite-docs/guides/vtex/cho-api-credit-debit.en.md

-# Credit and Debit Cards
+# Credit and debit cards

 When setting up ----[mla, mlu, mlc, mlm, mpe, mco]----Checkout API------------ ----[mlb]----Checkout Transparente------------ in VTEX stores, you can offer payments with debit and/or credit cards.